evanwill/refine-lessons/intro.md

 Examples introduce some of the advanced features to transform and enhance a data set including:

 - fetch URLs using Refine
-- construct URLs to retrieve information from a simple web API
+- construct URL queries to retrieve information from a simple web API
 - parse HTML and JSON responses to extract relevant data
 - use array functions to manipulate string values

 ### Why Use OpenRefine?

-The ability to create data sets from unstructured documents available on the web opens possibilities for research using digitized primary materials, web archives, and contemporary media streams.
+The ability to create data sets from unstructured documents available on the web opens possibilities for research using digitized primary materials, web archives, texts, and contemporary media streams.
 Programming Historian lessons introduce a number of methods to gather and interact with this content, from [wget](http://programminghistorian.org/lessons/applied-archival-downloading-with-wget) to [Python](http://programminghistorian.org/lessons/intro-to-beautiful-soup).
 When working with text documents, Refine is particularly suited for this task, allowing users to fetch urls and directly process the results in an iterative, exploratory manner.